The Bankrate promise

 When you want to keep things simple

 This will be especially appealing to anyone who wants to avoid credit cards with rotating bonus categories.
-These bonus spending categories are picked by the card issuer and are typically only offered on a quarterly basis.
+These bonus spending categories are picked by the card issuer and typically are only offered on a quarterly basis.
 Most of these cards also require enrollment in the bonus categories each quarter, which can be a hassle for people who want to earn rewards without jumping through so many hoops.

 And compared to the best flat-rate credit cards, the Custom Cash Card packs more value if you don’t spend a lot of money.
 People who can max out the $500 spending limit in the 5 percent category will earn $25.
-If you used a 2 percent cash back flat-rate card, you need to spend $1,250 to earn the same $25 amount.
-So a lot of people on a budget looking for a set-it-and-forget-it card can squeeze more value out of the Custom Cash Card.
+If you used a 2 percent cash back flat-rate card, you would need to spend $1,250 to earn the same $25 amount.
+A lot of people on a budget looking for a set-it-and-forget-it card can squeeze more value out of the Custom Cash Card.

 When you want a credit card with good short-term value